Environmental Science & Policy

-The fabric of sustainability at Smith can be found across all aspects of the college—academics, operations, research and student life.
-Learn more about the heart of sustainabiity on campus.
+The threads of sustainability at Smith are woven into all aspects of the college—academics, operations, research and student life.
+Learn more about the heart of sustainability on campus.

 The Clark Science Center

-Environmental Science and Policy curricular activities are enriched by environmental and sustainability field and laboratory resources available at Smith.
-Many ES&P students gain valuable skills and experience at these facilities.
-Learn more about the science resources available through the Clark Science Center.
+Environmental Science and Policy curricular activities are enriched by related field and laboratory resources available at Smith.
+Many ES&P students gain a range of valuable skills and experiences at these facilities.
+Learn more about the resources available through the Clark Science Center.

 Laboratory & Field Facilities

 - Spatial Analysis Lab, with remote sensing and Geographic Information Systems (GIS) software

 - Center for the Environment, Ecological Design and Sustainability

 - Center for Aqueous Biogeochemical Research

 NOAA College-Supported Internship Program